Summer Training Part 3

 On the 17th I finished my second Leadville in a time of 23:41:42, significantly faster than last year but still well off my goal time.
 I allude to the race further in an earlier post.
 After spending eight months in the paradise that is the Rocky Mountains, I had to make the difficult drive down to Austin, Texas for Physical Therapy school.
 After taking my last jog in mountains to West Creek Falls, I wrestled with the idea of backing out of my decision to attend grad school and just continue working at the RMNP.
 I felt very fortunate to have landed a dream job, but at the same time I felt fortunate to make the cut for PT school and in the end I knew that it was best to take on a new challenge.

 The trip down to Austin was highlighted by a trip to the Great Sand Dunes National Park.
-This was the first time I got a look at the Sangre de Cristos and the San Juans to the west.
+This was the first time I caught a glimpse of the Sangre de Cristos to the south and the San Juans to the west.
 To quote John Muir the mountains were calling, and I must go.
 Unfortunately for me they were calling and I was going in the wrong direction.
 Nonetheless, the Dunes were an amazing place, unlike anything I had ever seen before.
-Apryle and I trudged to the top of High Dune and I reveled in my final adventure in Colorado.
+Apryle and I trudged to the top of High Dunes and slid down and reveled in my final adventure in Colorado.

 |July 28 to August 3||107.49||Lost Lake/Black Canyon Long Bushwhack Long Run (2).|

 |August 4 to August 10||100.2||Pear Lake (4).
 Longs Peak with Craig (10).|

 |August 11 to August 17||131.5||Leadville 10K (11).
 Leadville 100 (17).|

 |August 18 to August 24||12.35||West Creek (23).
 Great Sand Dunes National Park (24)|